-Hilary lives in Gauteng Province, South Africa, where she works at the southern Africa office of the UK Department of International Development.
+Hilary Nkulu is South African and lives in Pretoria, Gauteng Province where she is establishing ASAP’s new South African office.
 Hilary is a highly skilled manager in the development sector working particularly on gender-based violence, HIV and other public health issues.